Rochdale floating support

 You can contact WHAG yourself, or you can ask another person to contact us on your behalf.
 This might be someone like a doctor, a social worker or a community worker.

-You or the person helping you will need to fill in a referral form WHAG referral form (pdf 200kb) with information about your current housing situation and the type of support you need.
+You or the person helping you will need to fill in a referral form WHAG Referral Form with information about your current housing situation and the type of support you need.

 We will then contact you to arrange a first meeting, as described above.